UPPMAX/install-methods/apps/bioinfo/cufflinks/cufflinks-2.2.1-b55bb21-install-README.md

     ./lib:
     libbam.a  libhts.a

-If this looks OK, then still standing in `install-dir/` set a shell variable to this location to use later.
+No doubt some of those `.h` files are superfluous at this stage, but just copying all from the source tree keeps the procedure simple.
+If all looks OK, then still standing in `install-dir/` set a shell variable to this location to use later.

     BAM_ROOT=$PWD